Extended regime of nematic order in an interacting monomer-dimer model of Heilmann and Lieb: Preliminaries

 \subsubsection{Finite products of reflection positive measures}

 The goal of this sub-subsection is to prove an extension of the \textbf{infinite-volume chessboard estimate} of Hadas and Peled~\cite[Proposition 3.8]{hadas2025columnar} applicable to finite products of periodic Gibbs measures.
-We first recall their result, noting that there is a slight difference in the definition of rectangles between~\cite{hadas2025columnar} and ours but which is immaterial for the statement below.
+We first recall their result, noting that there is a small but immaterial difference in the definition of rectangles between~\cite{hadas2025columnar} and ours.

 \begin{proposition}[{\cite[Proposition 3.8]{hadas2025columnar}}] The following holds for the hard-square model.
 For any rectangle $R=\rect{K\times L}{(x_0,y_0)}$ and $R$-local function $f:\Omega\to\R$, define